Grajoria0083/E-Commerce-REST-API/README.md

 .
 Swagger UI

 # How to run
+Before running the API server, you should update the database config inside the application.properties file in side spring project.
+Create database ecomdb;
-Install the database, set username as root, and password as root, create database ecomdb;
+Update the port number, username and password according your database configuration.

     server.port=8789